-This chapter addresses compliance mechanisms associated with the global nonproliferation regime.
+This chapter addresses international mechanisms associated with implementing the global nonproliferation regime.
 These mechanisms have been developed over the years in response to specific concerns with different aspects of the threat from weapons of mass destruction (WMD), component materials, and radioactive waste.
-The mechanisms described in this chapter are open to all states and are considered multilateral in the sense that they are intended to be universally applicable with individual states acceding to and complying with the provisions of the specific agreement.
+The mechanisms described in this chapter are considered inclusive in the sense that participation in them is open to all UN member states.
+The implementation mechanisms are divided into four categories: international treaties and conventions dealing with weapons of mass destruction, nuclear materials, and radiological materials; IAEA-based safeguards agreements, which are used to verify that states are not using nuclear programs for nuclear-weapon purposes; UN Security Council (UNSC) resolutions; and nuclear weapon test bans in the global commons.
+The international treaties and conventions are binding for all individual states acceding to the provisions of the specific agreement based on national laws and regulations.
+IAEA safeguards agreements apply to all IAEA member states.
+UN Security Council Resolutions are binding on all UN member states.